davharris/dissertation/dissertation.md

 David J. Harris

+## Abstract

+1. Species distribution models (SDMs) represent important analytical and predictive tools for ecologists.
+Until now, these models have either assumed (1) that species' occurrence probabilities are uncorrelated, or (2) that species respond linearly to preselected environmental variables.
+These two assumptions currently prevent ecologists from modeling assemblages with realistic co-occurrence and species richness properties.

+2. This paper introduces a stochastic feedforward neural network, called "mistnet", which makes neither assumption.
+Thus, unlike most SDMs, mistnet can account for non-independent co-occurrence patterns driven by unobserved environmental heterogeneity.
+And unlike several recently proposed Joint SDMs, the model can also learn nonlinear functions relating species' occurrence probabilities to environmental predictors.

+3. Mistnet makes more accurate predictions about the North American bird communities found along Breeding Bird Survey transects than several alternative methods tested.
+In particular, typical assemblages held out of sample for validation were each tens of thousands of times more likely under the mistnet model than under independent combinations of single-species predictions.

+4. Apart from improved accuracy, mistnet shows two other important benefits for ecological research and management.
+First: by analyzing co-occurrence data, mistnet can identify unmeasured---and perhaps unanticipated---environmental variables that drive species turnover.
+For example, the model identified a strong grassland/forest gradient, even though only temperature and precipitation were given as model inputs.
+Second: mistnet is able to take advantage of outside information to guide its predictions towards more realistic assemblages.
+For example, mistnet automatically adjusts its expectations to include more forest-associated species in response to a stray observation of a forest-dwelling warbler.

 ## Introduction
 A major goal of community ecology is to understand the processes, such as environmental filtering and species interactions, that determine where species could occur and which species can occur together [@chase_community_2003].
 Traditional multivariate methods for studying these issues in community ecology---such as ordination techniques for summarizing a data matrix's multivariate geometry---will not always provide the best approach to these questions, as they typically do not specify a data-generating mechanism or make predictions about new assemblages [but see @walker_random-effects_2011].